-Question: I have a problem with American Express that I need your help with.
+I have a problem with American Express that I need your help with.
 More than a year ago, I booked a vacation in Turks and Caicos.
 I paid a $400 deposit on my American Express Delta Skymiles card and agreed that the balance of $6,721 would be automatically charged to the same card 15 months later, about a month before the trip.

 When the time came for the balance to be paid, I received email alerts from Amex notifying me of two large purchases.
 I logged into my account and saw that the resort had charged me twice for the balance due on my vacation.

-I called the resort, which assured me I had only been charged once.
+The resort assured me I had only been charged once.
 I disagreed, stating I was looking at my credit card account online.
 I called Amex immediately and asked to dispute the second charge, but a representative told me it was a “pending” charge and couldn’t be disputed until it posted.

 The second charge posted a few days later.
 I called the resort again and asked to speak to someone in accounting.
 A representative told me not to worry, that they had been notified by the accounting department that a number of accounts had been “charged in error” over the weekend and would be corrected.
 No further action need be taken on my part, and I did not need to talk to anyone.

 Amex gave me an immediate provisional credit for $6,721.
 But it didn’t stick.
 Instead, the resort charged me yet again, and Amex reversed its chargeback decision several times.
 My card has now been charged five times for one vacation and I’ve been refunded only three times.

 I am at my wits’ end.
 These charge issues have been going on for almost 2 1/2 months.
 Should I call a lawyer? — Connie Cullen, Eagan, Minn.